Code-Institute-Submissions/sypw/README.md

 # Features left to implement

-As mentioned couple times above, main thing this website needs is leveling of the user profiles.
+* As I mentioned couple times above, main feature this website needs to be competitive on the market is leveling system for the user profiles.
+As for now, admins/managers abilities are available only to superusers, using standard django levels.
+The goal is to implement at least three different levels of User- manager_user, ht_team and user (team member)/

-Also in holiday app I want user to be able to see their holidays on the calendar that will be displayed there.

-Payslips functionality will also need a lot of work done.

-And finally view of whole app will be different for user, manager_user and hr_team.
+* Holiday app works fine for now, but my idea for developing it in the future is to change the calendar for one, where user will be able to see not only all his/her holiday but also holiday of other members of their team.

+* Payslips, as described above, will only provide ability to paste ready payslip file for hr_team members.
+Except that, every user will only have an access to their own paylips.